learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 # The Kolmogorov-Smirnov Test - Lab

 ## Introduction
 In the previous lesson, we saw that the Kolmogorov–Smirnov statistic quantifies a distance between the empirical distribution function of the sample and the cumulative distribution function of the reference distribution, or between the empirical distribution functions of two samples.
-In this lab, we shall see how to perform this test in python.
+In this lab, we shall see how to perform this test in Python.

 ## Objectives

-You will be able to:
+In this lab you will:
-* Perform 1 sample and 2 sample KS tests in Python and Scipy
+- Calculate a one-and two-sample Kolmogorov-Smirnov tests
-* Compare the KS test to visual approaches for checking normality assumptions
+- Interpret the results of a one- and two-sample Kolmogorov-Smirnov tests
-* Plot the CDF and ECDF to visualize parametric and empirical cumulative distribution functions
+- Compare K-S test to visual approaches for testing for normality assumption

-## Generate Data
+### Data

-### Let's import the necessary libraries and generate some data
+Let's import the necessary libraries and generate some data.
+Run the following cell:

 ```python